axeluhl/sailing-analytics/wiki/info/landscape/aws-automation.md

 18. Append „Use Event-SSL [domain] [eventId] 127.0.0.1 8888“ or „Use Home-SSL [domain] 127.0.0.1 8888“ to etc/httpd/conf.d/001-events.conf
 19. Check apache configuration with "apachectl configtest" and reload with "sudo service httpd reload“

+#### SAP instance on a dedicated EC2 instance as a master

+1. Start EC2 instance
+2. Query for its dns name for later ssh connection
+3. WWait until ssh connection is established
+4. Create event and change admin password if necessary
+5. Create launch template for replica with user data variable "REPLICATION_CHANNEL" matching to its master

+#### SAP instance on a dedicated EC2 instance as a replica

+1. Start launch template
+2. Check if ssh connection is working

+## Improvements

+- Extraction of AWS resources has to be improved
+- Show user detailed usageof a variable within the execution process of a scenario
+- Execute dry-run of scenario to check if conditions are met and to avoid rollback.

+## Extensions

+- Preserve log files of instance before shutdonw ([bug4503](https://bugzilla.sapsailing.com/bugzilla/show_bug.cgi?id=4503)
+- Automatic configuration of load balancer when using a replication scenario
+- Add and remove replicas dynamically ([bug4504](https://bugzilla.sapsailing.com/bugzilla/show_bug.cgi?id=4504)
+- Usage of auto scaling groups ([bug4506](https://bugzilla.sapsailing.com/bugzilla/show_bug.cgi?id=4506)